openvcloud/docs/docs/EndUserPortal/Machines/Machines.md

 ### Actions

-The above screenshot shows the **Actions** tab of you newly created machine.
+The above screenshot shows the **Actions** tab of your newly created machine.

 Here you can: